...

 This perspective reinforces the charm of Cascais as a tourist destination of excellence, ideal for boat trips, nautical tourism and unforgettable experiences by the ocean.

-Cascais Bay is located in the center of the Cascais village.
-According to its ancestors, it is also known as Fish Beach or Fishermen’s Beach.
-In the lower part of Cascais you can also find Cascais Town Hall, the Seixas Palace, the Lota de Cascais, the Ecoponto Marítimo and among others.
+Cascais Bay is located in the center of Cascais village.
+According to the ancestors, it is also known as Fish Beach or Fishermen’s Beach.
+In the lower area of Cascais you can still find Cascais Town Hall, Seixas Palace, Cascais Fish Market, the Maritime Ecopoint among others.

 Luís Vaz de Camões docked in Cascais